Alzex/snake/README.md

-Snake game made in Godot by tutorial
+# Snake game made in Godot